- Incredible all-wheel-drive grip and composure

 What we can say is, despite its supercar performance, the GT-R can be one of the safer vehicles of its kind.
 Standard all-wheel drive joins with a standard rearview camera, which the GT-R really has needed since its roof pillars limit rearward vision.
 The GT-R’s stability control system also has different modes so that it keeps street traction foremost when the car isn’t being tracked.

 The 2018 GT-R has a sticker price gone mad, but we’re not mad about its gamer-grade infotainment.

 With a new Pure model, the 2018 Nissan GT-R slips back to about $100,000.
-That’s still a houseworthy number, but it’s still nice to believe Nissan sells a bargain-priced supercar for us all.
+That’s still a number that most would consider paying for a small house, but it’s still nice to believe Nissan sells a bargain-priced supercar for us all.
 That said, the GT-R’s destination charge—mandatory—is an eye-watering $1,695.